blainehansen/project-f/project.md

 # reactivity
 watch
-computed with manual dependency declaration
+"combine" or maybe "join", computed with manual dependency declaration, especially useful to create a tuple or object spread since that produces multiple signals all with those same precise dependencies
-"pipe", computed with both manual and automatic dependencies that modifies multiple signals, tuple or object?
+"pipe", probably the automatic version of the above "combine" "drifter", a computed that you can mutate in the interim (all we've done is relax the invariant that the value is always equal to the result of that computation)

-"drifter", a computed that you can mutate in the interim (all we've done is relax the invariant that the value is always equal to the result of that computation) computed with a "setter" rule
+computed with a "setter" rule, this is perhaps a simple version of actors that only mediates a single value

 tuple spread value creator
 object spread value creator